TrousersRippin/Docker-Compose/readme.md

 ## Installation

-Pull the repo into empty folder and enjoy.
+Pull the repo into empty folder.
+Add you own .env files to each folder.